djag07907/djag07907/README.md

 - 📝 I'm working on writing articles and ebooks for every entry-level and junior software developer.
 A personal blog would be coded later on. (https://es.community.revelo.com/author/djagdev/)

-- 💬 You can ask me about **HTML, CSS, JS, Flutter, React, React Native, Kotlin, TS, and PowerBi .**
+- 💬 You can ask me about **HTML, CSS, JS, Flutter, React, React Native, Kotlin, TS, and PowerBi.**

 - 📫 You can reach me through my email **josamogax@gmail.com**